-In May 2013, we raised \$5.85 million before issuance costs of approximately \$362,000 from the sale of 2.6 million shares of common stock and warrants to purchase up to an aggregate of 2.0 million shares of our common stock in a registered direct offering.
-Details of the warrants are described below in Note 9.
+In March 2014, we raised approximately \$13.9 million before issuance costs of approximately \$1.0 million through an underwritten offering of 7.2 million shares of our common stock and warrants to purchase 2.1 million shares of our common stock.

-In February 2014, we issued 3.7 million shares of our common stock under the exchange provisions of warrants issued in our May and September 2013 registered direct offerings.
+In February 2014, we issued 3.7 million shares of our common stock under the exchange provisions of the warrants issued in connection with our May and September 2013 financing activities.
 We recognized a loss of \$5.0 million on the exchange as the fair market value of the common stock issued was greater than the obligation recorded due to an increase in our stock price since December 31, 2013.
-Details of the warrants are described below in Note 9.

-9. Warrants
+9. WARRANTS